Searching for an apartment in NYC can often be a tiring, confusing and frustrating process — but it doesn’t have to be.

 Some landlords or management companies prefer to list and rent their apartments on their own, without the assistance of a broker.
 This mainly exists with small, family owned landlords who prefer to handle everything in-house, without involving anymore parties than is absolutely necessary.
-Since there are no brokers involved in this transaction, there will be no broker’s fee.
+Since there are no brokers involved in this transaction, there will be no broker’s commission owed.
 The larger a landlord becomes, the more difficult it is for them to handle advertising, interviews and paperwork on their own, at which time they will generally reach out to a brokerage to represent them.
 These listings are becoming fewer and farther between, as residential real estate becomes more corporatized in Manhattan.

 2) Owner Pays Broker’s Fee (OP)

-As mentioned above, there are some cases in which the landlord or management company will offer to subsidize the broker’s fee on the tenants behalf.
+As mentioned above, there are some cases in which the landlord or management company will offer to subsidize the broker’s commission on the tenants behalf.
 This happens to encourage brokers to advertise and show their apartments when the landlord is having trouble renting the apartment on their own.
 This can be for a variety of reasons, such as: an issue or something undesirable about the apartment, the apartment being in an undesirable location or the landlord wanting to rent the apartment at a price that is above market rate.
 There are pros and cons to renting an “Owner Pays” apartment.
-The main benefit to this fee structure is that there will generally be a lower upfront cost than renting an apartment with a broker’s fee (you’ll only be paying first month’s rent / security at lease signing, rather than a broker’s fee / first month’s rent / security).
+The main benefit to this structure is that there will generally be a lower upfront cost than renting an apartment with a broker’s commission required (you’ll only be paying first month’s rent / security at lease signing, rather than a broker’s commission / first month’s rent / security).

 Here’s a great article written by NakedApartments.com explaining these concepts further: